SlvCtrlPlus/slvctrlplus-doc/setup/buttplug-io-support.md

 ## Install Intiface engine

-Install either the newest release of the [Intiface engine](https://github.com/intiface/intiface-engine/releases/latest) if you're running SlvCtrl+ on a headless operating system or install [Intiface central](https://github.com/intiface/intiface-central/releases/latest) if you're on a operating system with a window manager.
+Install either the newest release of the [Intiface engine](https://github.com/intiface/intiface-engine/releases/latest) if you're running SlvCtrl+ on a headless operating system or install [Intiface central](https://github.com/intiface/intiface-central/releases/latest) if you're on an operating system with a window manager.

 ## Add source to SlvCtrl+ config